- Gender Equality

 Saujani is a graduate of the University of Illinois, Harvard’s Kennedy School of Government, and Yale Law School.
 Her work on behalf of young women has earned her broad recognition on lists including: Fortune World’s Greatest Leaders; Fortune 40 Under 40; WSJ Magazine Innovator of the Year; Forbes Most Powerful Women Changing the World; and Fast Company 100 Most Creative People, among others.
 She is the winner of the Harold W. McGraw, Jr. Prize in Education.

 Saujani serves on the Board of Overseers for Harvard University and on the Board of Overseers for the International Rescue Committee, which provides aid to refugees and those impacted by humanitarian crises.
 In addition, she serves as an ex-officio Trustee of the Museum of Modern Art (MoMA).

-Saujani lives in New York City with her husband, Nihal, their son, Shaan, and their bulldog, Stanley.
+Saujani lives in New York City with her husband, Nihal, their sons Shaan and Sai, and their bulldog, Stanley.

 TEDxGotham: Girls Who Code